 Executive presence is most of all about authenticity, credibility and the human connection.
 And those are as often dressed in a hoodie as in a pinstriped suit.

 Harrison Monarth is an executive coach, leadership consultant and the New York Times bestselling author of The Confident Speaker, and the business bestseller Executive Presence.
 Harrison coaches entrepreneurs and corporate executives from the Fortune 500 on positive behavior change, authentic leadership and effective communication, including making pitches that win multi-million dollar contracts.
-His latest book is Breakthrough Communication.
+His latest books are 360 Degrees of Influence and Breakthrough Communication.
 You can find him at gurumaker.com.